The Life of a Showgirl

 The Life of a Showgirl is the twelfth studio album by the American singer-songwriter Taylor Swift.
 It was released on October 3, 2025, through Republic Records.
-Swift recorded it in Sweden with the producers Max Martin and Shellback, during the European leg of the Eras Tour in 2024.
+Swift wrote and produced the album with Max Martin and Shellback, recording it in Sweden during the European leg of the Eras Tour in 2024.
+Inspired by the tour and her romantic relationship with the American football player Travis Kelce, she conceived The Life of a Showgirl as a vibrant and lively album reflecting her state of mind at the time.